Vitamin C benefits every cell and system in your body.

 Vitamin C is well known for strengthening the immune system and guarding against sickness.
-Did you know that Vitamin C is also important for healthy skin and can give you a quick pick-me-up when you’re feeling a little run down?
+Vitamin C is also important for healthy skin and can give you a quick pick-me-up when you’re feeling a little run down.

 Vitamin C benefits your immune system, contributes to wound healing, helps your body absorb iron, and assists with forming collagen.
 It is an antioxidant and protects against toxins like pollution.
-Research shows that vitamin C may also protect against:
+Research has shown:

 A quick and easy IV hydration therapy with high-dose vitamin C offers relief from mood changes, stress, and sickness.